finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
  * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/{program name}/{project name}/blob/master/NOTICE) with any new attribution or other notices

-### Expected Structure
+### Goals

-First, let's review the goals...
+When making contributions, it's important to remember the project goals.
 As you have likely read elsewhere by now, the goals of this project are threefold, and each is reflected within the codebase.

 1. Service Accelerator Templates (SAT)
     * Details the recommended infrastructure.
 Organized by cloud provider & topic/resource